 - As you sit in a reclined seat, your practitioner should disinfect your face.
 They’ll apply a topical anaesthetic cream, for cogs they will inject local anaesthetic with a needle under your skin to numb a larger area.

-- For monos or spirals they will be inserted and you will unlikely feel any pain as they are extremely thin.
-If cogs are being used, they will then make a small hole/incision with another needle and then insert a device called a cannula into the small hole.
+- For monos or spirals, the nurse will insert them and you will unlikely feel any pain as they are extremely thin.
+If cogs are being used, the nurse will make a small hole/incision with another needle and insert a device called a cannula into the small hole.

 - Your practitioner will then adjust and anchor the cog thread into place and pull out the cannula.